 I took it and held it up unlighted.
-'Now,' said I, 'you promise me.'
+"Now," said I, "you promise me."

-'I promise you you won't have any trouble from natives that have drunk at my place,' he replied.
-'That is all I ask,' said I, and showed it was not by immediately offering to try his stock.
+"I promise you you won't have any trouble from natives that have drunk at my place," he replied.
+"That is all I ask," said I, and showed it was not by immediately he believed.

-So far as it was anyway critical our interview here ended.
-Mr. Muller had thenceforth ceased to regard me as an emissary from his rivals, dropped his defensive attitude, and spoke as he believed.
 I could make out that he would already, had he dared, have stopped the sale himself.
-Not quite daring, it may be imagined how he resented the idea of interference from those who had (by his own statement) first led him on, then deserted him in the breach, and now (sitting themselves in safety) egged him on to a new peril, which was all gain to them, all loss to him!
-I asked him what he thought of the danger from the feast.
+Not quite daring, it may be imagined how he resented the idea of interference from those who had (by his own statement) first led him on, then deserted him in the breach, and now (sitting themselves in safety) egged him on to a new peril, which was all gain to them, all loss to him.